Brendon-Coombes/blog/source/_posts/azure-sentiment-analysis.md

 ## The Baseline

-I have used the code above to set a baseline for how negative I was over the past 12 months and found that I had not posted enough to set a decent baseline, so I used the past 24 months rather than the past 12 months instead.
+I have used the code above to set a baseline for how negative I was over the past 12 months and found that I had not posted enough to set a decent baseline, so I used my entire social media history rather than the past 12 months instead.
 From that base line I found the following results grouped by medium:

-- I used the Twitter API to pull my posts from July 2017 until July 2018 and found my average sentiment was:
+- I used the Twitter API to pull my previous posts and found my median sentiment was **0.752673924** and mean sentiment was **0.572312586**.
-- I used the Facebook API to pull my posts from July 2017 until July 2018 and found my average sentiment was:
+- I used the Facebook API to pull my previous posts and found my median sentiment was **0.997742295** and mean sentiment was **0.867793107**.
-- I used the Reddit API to pull my posts from July 2017 until July 2018 and found my average sentiment was:
+- I used the Reddit API to pull my my previous posts  and found my median sentiment was **1** and mean sentiment was **1**.

 This shows that I am more negative on twitter etc, don't know how bad other people are compared to this?
 Does x represent a negative person?
 TODO: I have made a web front end to display this data here, should I do this with Blazor?